LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 The HTTP response status line consists of a numeric code and a short textual message.
 When a request is first started it is given a "200 OK" status line.
-If a file is requested that does not exist, Lasso will respond with a "404 NOT FOUND" status.
+If a file is requested that does not exist, Lasso will respond with a "404 Not Found" status.
 An unhandled failure will generate a "500 Unhandled Failure" status.

 The status can be set or reset multiple times.
 Its value is not used until the